noahsmiths/widget-now/hackathon.md

 full generation, scheduled-refresh, and email-reply flow across Convex, Firecrawl, OpenAI, and AgentMail.
 Clarified that mail delivery uses the AgentMail Node SDK rather than a registered Convex component (`README.md`).

+### 2026-09-22 - eb86dfd
+Polished release behavior by launching the shared iOS app scheme with its Release configuration, then simplified the browser title and loading message for the public web app (`ios/WidgetNow.xcodeproj/xcshareddata/xcschemes/WidgetNow.xcscheme`, `index.html`, `src/App.tsx`).